-Fig. 12 shows the stress distribution in the blade with a simple design and where the maximum stress occurred for the blade angles of 20°, 25°, and 30°.
+Fig. 12 shows the stress distribution in the blade with a simple design and where the maximum stress occurred for the blade angles of 20° , 25 ° and 30° .
 As shown in Fig. 12, the maximum von Mises stress was observed in the area of the blade hole and its connection to the rotator flange, which was equal to 230.7 MPa.
-When the blade angle was increased to 25 degrees, the maximum von Mises stress decreased to 186.4 MPa.
+By increasing the blade angle to 25 degrees, the maximum von Mises stress decreased to 186.4 MPa.
 The stress distribution for this blade is similar to the previous case; in this case, the maximum stress was observed in the hole area of the blade.
-Then, with an increase in the blade angle, the maximum stress value decreased significantly compared to the 20° angle.
-However, compared to the 25° angle, the change in maximum stress had no significant effect, with the maximum stress value reaching 195 MPa.
+Then, with increasing the blade angle, the maximum stress value decreased significantly compared to the 20° angle, but compared to the 25° angle, the maximum stress change had no significant effect, so in this case, the maximum stress value reached 195 MPa.

 Table 3 shows the maximum stress and reliability of the blade designed for different blade angles.
-By increasing the blade angle from 20 degrees to 25 and 30 degrees, the designed blade reliability increased from 1.08 to 1.34 and 1.28.
-However, when changing the blade angle from 25 to 30 degrees, the observed changes in maximum von Mises stress, and the reliability coefficient was less than 5%, which had no significant effect.
+By increasing the blade angle from 20 degrees to 25 and 30 degrees, the designed blade reliability increased from 1.08 to 1.34 and 1.28, but by changing the blade angle from 25 to 30 degrees, the observed changes in maximum stress Von Meisses as well as the reliability coefficient was less than 5% which has no significant effect.